PastIn Person

 Assistant Professor at Drexel University's Thomas R. Kline School of Law

-Anat Lior is an Assistant Professor at Drexel University's Thomas R. Kline School of Law, specializing in technology law.
+Anat Lior is an Assistant Professor at Drexel University's Thomas R. Kline School of Law, researching the legal implications of emerging technologies.

 Catherine R Gellis